stephen-rebner/loki-bulk-data-processor/README.md

 # Loki Bulk Data Processor
 The Loki Bulk Data Processor is an Asp.Net Core library which enables the fast bulk processing of data.
-It uses SQL Bulk Copy class under the hood, and can process data model collections or data tables.
+It uses the SQL Bulk Copy class under the hood, and can process data model collections or data tables.

 The package can be downloaded on Nuget by running the following command: